emmanuelgautier/emmanuelgautier/README.md

 Welcome to my GitHub profile.
 I am a **Software Engineer** Freelance from 🇫🇷 Nantes, France.
 I am a **big fan of Open Source** and also **passionate about secure coding** and more globally cybersecurity topics.

-I am also a blogger and I write technical articles on my blog about various topics [emmanuelgautier.com](https://www.emmanuelgautier.com).
+I am also a blogger and I write technical articles on my [technical blog](https://www.emmanuelgautier.com) about various topics.
 You can also find some more cyber security related articles on my [CerberAuth blog](https://www.cerberauth.com/blog/).

 *Fun fact*: I think my jokes are funny 😄